lucamilan/serverless-meetup/README.md

 ## Sample 02 ##

-How to setup and work with a DynamoDB stream.
+How to deploy our lambda function and expose it publicly through API Gateway.

 ## Sample 03 ##

+How to provisioning and work with a DynamoDB instance.

+## Sample 04 ##

-How to use a severless pluging in order to build a project with webpack.
+How to use severless webpack plugin a function that use modern ES7 features.

 ## Sample 05 ##

-How to use Auth0 and authorizer API Gateway feature to secure a severless app.
+How to use Auth0 (third-party authorization service) to secure a severless API.